draganjancikin/d-office/UPGRADE.md

 * #178 - php 7.3 compatibility issue
 * #179 - Issue on search on Client page
 * #180 - Make a phone number call-able on client page
-* #183 - Error on page Dokuments-Transactions
+* #183 - Error on page Documents-Transactions
 * #184 - Error on page: Order view
 * #185 - Update structure of tools menu on Clients page